 Part II - Covering:

-1. Fold your tarp lengthwise.
-Measure and mark about a 60" radius from the corner of the folded edge, creating a semi-circle.
+1. Fold your tarp still giving you a 12ft length.
+Measure and mark about a 6" radius from the corner of the folded edge, creating a semi-circle.
 Then cut along that line, creating a collar to fasten around the top of your teepee structure.

 3. (Not Pictured) Safety pin the opening shut (or have your helper hold) in position while you draw a line marking your preferred length all the way around the bottom of your painter's tarp